Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *The Fractured Land and The Scar*

 More than three-thousand years ago, the Ghosthead came to Bas-Lag.
 They arrived with such force and violence, that the world split open; reality itself was torn.
 An impossible journey from Iron Bay, the Scar still exists.
 More than two-thousand miles across, and with hundreds of miles between its two sides, there is a fissure in the ocean, jagged and weird.
 In between, is the emptiness - the Scar itself.
 Energies pour from it; possible realities swirl together and break apart; potentiality and possiblity well up about the lesion; the ocean waters are thick with seams of what might be.
 In the days of the empire, the Ghosthead's dominance relied on their ability to *mine* that possiblity, tapping the wound that they had created.
 With this industry, they created circuits and engines and weaponry, shaping reality to their preferred possiblity.
-With this industry, they ruled Bas-Lag for five-hundred years.
+With this industry, they ruled Bas-Lag for some five-hundred years.

 The Fractured Land Hypothesis, posited by any scientist in New Crobuzon, will be met, by most academics, with a derisive snort or patronising smile.
 The notion of a mythical, nightmarish land, untold thousands of miles away, filled with monsters, where the rules of reality break down, and all caused by some unknown, untheorised force - this, to many academics, is psuedo-science.
 But when the Ghosthead arrived and broke the world, this is precisely what was thrown up - the Fractured Land, the Broken Country, with its inhabitants of terrible things, a dreadful ecology.
 Lightfungus.
 Dreadcurs.
 Butterflies with unholy appetites.
 If it does exist, who would dare search for it?